Bladder Infection – Diagnosis, Symptoms, and Treatment

-Patients with bladder infection (cystitis) typically develop suprapubic discomfort, burning on urination (dysuria), cloudy urine, abnormal smelling urine, and fever.
+Patients whose urinary tract infection reaches the bladder will present with a bladder infection, known as cystitis.
+They typically develop suprapubic discomfort, burning on urination (dysuria), cloudy urine, abnormal smelling urine, and fever.
 Some patients develop blood in the urine.
 If the infection ascends up the urinary tract into the kidneys, individuals may develop back pain, nausea, and vomiting.
 Mild cases of kidney infection (pyelonephritis) can be managed as an outpatient but severe cases often require hospitalization for intravenous fluids and antibiotics.

-Urinary tract infection is caused by bacterial infection of the urinary tract – kidneys, ureters, bladder, prostate (in men), and urethra.
+Urinary tract infections are caused by bacterial infection of the urinary tract – kidneys, ureters, bladder, prostate (in men), and the urethra.
 The most common organisms that cause urinary tract infections include Escherichia coli, Klebsiella, Proteus, and Group B streptococcus.
-Most of these bacteria originate from the colorectal area and translocate to the urethra – this is more common in women due to their anatomy.
-Woman are usually encouraged to wipe backwards after a bowel movement, avoiding forward motion toward the vagina and urethra.
+Most of these bacteria originate from the colorectal area and translocate to the urethra – this is more common in women due to their shorter urethra that is closer in proximity to the anus.
+Women are usually encouraged to wipe backward after a bowel movement, avoiding forward motion toward the vagina and urethra.

-Certain conditions increase the risk of developing urinary tract infections:
+Certain conditions increase the risk of developing urinary tract infections include:

 - Female gender

 - Urinary retention – due to medications, spinal cord injury, or an enlarged prostate in men

 - Kidney stones